About

 3. Learning as a support service.

 • Many learning-focused folks have taken on 70:20:10 as a mantra for what they should be doing.
 The argument being that many organisations positioned their learning department to only be supporting the 10% and are now playing catch-up.
 Quite how 10%-focused teams got into such a predicament is always a little beyond me, for example, they surely had not ignored reflection, especially considering it has been fundamental to the often maligned Higher Education and school learning patterns.
-My take on 70:20:10 is that the ratios will vary and the 90 will happen with or without L&D, our real value is in supporting the structures that amplify tacit ability and make it available to all who may need it – including community management for social learning.
+My take on 70:20:10 is that the ratios will vary (as suggested by the original research but misunderstood since) and the 90 will happen with or without L&D, our real value is in supporting the structures that amplify tacit ability and make it available to all who may need it – including community management for social learning.

 • Support for learning can also extend beyond the workplace, supporting the personal learning networks of colleagues, for example, exposing your learning to the ‘extended enterprise’, prospective staff, pre-induction new joiners via on-boarding, working with membership organisations, etc. Therefore learning professionals, in my opinion, are all about supporting the right networks and opportunities as well as designing great learning opportunities where there remains a need.